gardener/documentation/website/documentation/contribute/_index.md

 * Commits should be as small as possible, while ensuring that each commit is correct independently (i.e., each commit should compile and pass tests).

 * Test your changes as thoroughly as possible before your commit them.
-Preferably, automate your test by unit / integration (e.g. [Gardener integration testing](https://github.com/gardener/gardener/blob/master/docs/development/testing.md#integration-tests-envtests)) tests.
+Preferably, automate your testing with [unit / integration tests](https://github.com/gardener/gardener/blob/master/docs/development/testing.md).
 If tested manually, provide information about the test scope in the PR description (e.g. “Test passed: Upgrade K8s version from 1.14.5 to 1.15.2 on AWS, Azure, GCP, Alicloud, Openstack.”).

 * Create _Work In Progress [WIP]_ pull requests only if you need a clarification or an explicit review before you can continue your work item.